-“It is with great sadness and support that we share the news of the passing of Jace Prescott today,” the Cowboys said in a statement minutes after their pick.
+“It is with great sadness and support that we share the news of the passing of Jace Prescott today,” the Cowboys said in a brief statement minutes after their pick.
 “The loss of Tad and Dak’s brother is devastating.
 At this incredibly difficult time, the Prescott family asks only for prayers and respect for their privacy.”

 Cowboys QB Dak Prescott’s Brother Jace Dies

 Dak Prescott has already, and unfortunately, experienced a lot of family tragedy in his young life.
 Prescott lost his mother, Peggy Prescott, to colon cancer in 2013.
 Now, his older brother is gone.